raspberrypilearning/lego-data-dash/en/step_2.md

 ## Plan your dashboard

 Use this step to plan your Dashboard, and think about what information you want to display.
 You can plan by just thinking; tinkering; drawing or writing; or however you like!

-We will use an example API in this project from OpenAQ to demonstrate how to create and use your data dashboard, but you could use any API you like!
+We will use an example API in this project from OpenAQ to demonstrate how to create and use your data dashboard, but you could use any API you want.
 (There are some more API links in the final step for you to look at if you'd like to try it with a different data source.)

 ### Why are you making a Dashboard?